borivojevic/borivojevic.github.com/_posts/2013-05-27-how-to-keep-html-presentation-out-of-javascript-files.markdown

 ---
 layout: post
-title: Blog
 subtitle: How to keep HTML presentation out of JavaScript files
+tagline: How to keep HTML presentation out of JavaScript files
 category: posts
 ---

 ## The Problem

-Imagine you're writting web application and you have to add more HTML content on page through JavaScript.
-E.G. you are fetching a bunch of comments from server through ajax call and you have to append them to comments section.
+Imagine you're writting web application and you have to generate and add more HTML content into page dynamically through JavaScript - e.g. you are fetching a bunch of comments from server through ajax call and you have to append them onto comments section.

-The easy way to do it would be to travese through comments in javascript and just append raw htlm trhough javascript like:
+The easy way to do it would be to travese through comments in JavaScript and just append raw blob of HTML like:

 {% highlight javascript %}
 $(comments).each(function(index, comment) {